AlexandreFenyo/net-monitor/README.md

     `user% mvn tomcat7:run-war`

-- Access to the generated resources
+- Access to the generated resources:

   - Now, you can access the demo application on: http://localhost:8080/net-monitor